James scores 21, leads Oklahoma past Vanderbilt 86-55

+NORMAN, Okla. — There was no sluggish start or big deficit for Oklahoma to overcome this time.

-NORMAN, Okla. — Christian James scored 21 points to help Oklahoma roll past Vanderbilt 86-55 Saturday in the SEC/Big 12 Challenge.
+Christian James scored 21 points to help the Sooners roll past Vanderbilt 86-55 in the SEC/Big 12 Challenge.

+Oklahoma rallied from a 19-point deficit to beat Oklahoma State 70-61 on Wednesday.
+Determined to avoid a similar situation against Vanderbilt, the Sooners took control with a 19-0 run over a 5:35 stretch in the first half to take a 33-16 lead, and the rout was on.

+“We didn’t come out with the start that we wanted to at Oklahoma State,” James said.
+“We just wanted to regroup and play well as a team.”

 Brady Manek scored 16 points and Rashard Odomes added 14 for the Sooners (15-5), who won their second straight since falling out of the Top 25 earlier in the week.
 Oklahoma shot 55 percent from the field and posted its largest victory margin of the season.